1954:

 1879:

-Ernest Howard Shepard - who will bring A. A. Milne's Winnie-the-Pooh and friends to life with his enchanting and captivating drawings - is born in St John's Wood, London, England (only a five-minute walk from the birthplace of Milne).
-Often referred to as E. H. Shepard, he will also be known for his human-like animal illustrations for The Wind in the Willows by Kenneth Grahame.
-Mary Shepard, his daughter, will become famous for her illustrations for P. L. Travers' Mary Poppins.
+Ernest Howard Shepard, who brought A. A. Milne's Winnie-the-Pooh and friends to life with his enchanting and captivating drawings, is born in St John's Wood, London, England (only a five-minute walk from the birthplace of Milne).
+Often referred to as E. H. Shepard, he was also known for his human-like animal illustrations for The Wind in the Willows by Kenneth Grahame.
+Mary Shepard, his daughter, was famous for her illustrations for P. L. Travers' Mary Poppins

 1903:

 Actor George J. Lewis is born in Guadalajara, Mexico.
-He will go on to play the role of Alejandro in Disney's Zorro TV series.
+He played the role of Alejandro in Disney's 1950s Zorro TV series.

 1923:

-Actor Harold Gould - who portrays the grandpa in Disney's 2003 Freaky
+Actor Harold Gould, who portrayed the grandpa in Disney's 2003 Freaky

-Friday and supplies the voice of Old Denahi in Disney's 2003 animated
+Friday and supplied the voice of Old Denahi in Disney's 2003 animated

 television version of The Love Bug, the 1990s series Dinosaurs and the 1975 feature The Strongest Man in the

 World.
-(TV fans will recognize him as Martin Morgenstern in the 1970s sitcoms Rhoda and The Mary Tyler Moore
+TV fans will recognize him as Martin Morgenstern from the 1970s sitcoms Rhoda and The Mary Tyler

-Show, and as Miles Webber on The Golden Girls.)
+Moore Show, and as Miles Webber on The Golden Girls - a Touchstone Television production.

 1932: